MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 # Importing COBOL Host Definitions

-When the original Host Integration Server TI Designer feature was introduced, it was provided with a full set of capabilities to design metadata artifacts from scratch with the assistance of a Mainframe Programmer.
-The ability to import Host Definitions in the format of a COBOL or RPG copybook was introduced to support scenarios to automate design and to reduce involvement of Mainframe Programmers.
-Over the years, this became the principal option to create Metadata artifacts.
+The original Host Integration Server TI Designer feature was introduced with the full capabilities for designing metadata artifacts from scratch with the assistance from a mainframe programmer.
+Later, the capability to import host definitions in COBOL or RPG copybook format was added to support scenarios for automating design and reducing involvement from mainframe programmers.
+Over the years, this capability became the principal option to create metadata artifacts.

 ## Prerequisites